itential/itential.deployer/documents/mongodb_guide.md

 # Running the Playbook

-To execute all MongoDB roles, run the `mongodb.yml` playbook:
+To execute all MongoDB roles, run the `mongodb` playbook:

 ```
-ansible-playbook mongodb.yml -i <inventory>
+ansible-playbook itential.deployer.mongodb -i <inventory>
 ```

 You can also run select MongodDB roles by using the following tags: